spectrocloud/librarium/docs/docs-content/tutorials/cluster-deployment/pde/deploy-app.md

 - A Spectro Cloud account
 - Basic knowledge about containers.
+- Cluster Group available in Palette.
+If you don’t have a cluster group, check out the [Create Cluster Group](../../../clusters/cluster-groups/cluster-groups.md) documentation to learn how to create one.

 If you select the Terraform workflow, you will need the following software installed.